Censorship in Spain: 2017 Catalan independence referendum

+Social Media Ban for kids under 16

+Following the social media ban in Australia in 2025, the president of the government of Spain Pedro Sánchez announced the social media ban for kids under 16 years.
+Social medias like Tik Tok, X (formerly Twitter) and Instagram will be required to implement the age verification system.

+Currently, as of april 2026, legal works are being done and social medias are still available to kids.

 Other cases

 In 2000, the Spanish Data Protection Agency initiated a process against the Association Against Torture.
 This association published annual reports on torture cases in Spain and published them in their website, hosted by Nodo50.
 The website closed to avoid a fine of up to 100 millions of pesetas for publishing the names of police agents and prison officials denounced for torture cases.
 Despite the closure, multiple websites hosted in other countries replicated the content, which remains accessible.

 Since 2020, the Canadian pro-abortion non-profit Women on Web has been censored by various Spanish ISPs in order to prevent access by Spanish residents.

-In July 2024, the socialist government leaded by Pedro Sánchez presented a plan to limit internet access to certain sites (initially, pornographic in nature) using a token system, based on monthly renovation under government approval, allowing for a limited amount of access to the targeted websites.